d6t/d6tpipe/docs/source/connect.rst

 What is the cloud repo API?
 ------------------------------

-The repo API stores details about remotes and pipes and is the first object you need to instantiate.
+The repo API stores details about pipes needed to pull/push data.
 There are alternatives to the cloud API, covered in advanced sections, but the cloud repo API is the best way to get started.

-Register and login
+Register user and login
 ------------------------------

 To use the cloud repo API, you need to register which you can do from inside python.